Matrix management – breaking the silos

 How do companies use matrix management to break through traditional silo thinking and increase cross functional and cross geographic cooperation?

 One reason that companies introduce a matrix organization is to overcome ‘silo mentality’.
-In a traditional organization ,these were called ‘vertical structures’ – functions such as R&D, HR or marketing that usually operated independently within countries.
+In a traditional organization these ‘vertical structures’ – included functions such as R&D, HR or marketing that usually operated independently within countries.

 These vertical silo organizations worked well at focusing work on functional and local priorities, and provided clear power and career structures.
 They worked pretty well in simpler country organizations, where work could be competed largely within the silos.